AM7999/AM7999/README.md

-Hey there just a random furry who likes to mess arround in Lua and is trying to learn C++
+Hey there just a random furry who likes to mess arround in Lua and is trying to learn Java

 Hobbies Include
 - Linux